crpackard/Hoomd-ActiveTurningParticles/README.md

 ## Model Description

-The equations of motion that are simulated by this repository are described here.
+The equations of motion numerically solved by this repository are described here.
 - The computational implementation is given in [TwoStepColoredVicsek](https://github.com/crpackard/Hoomd-ActiveTurningParticles/tree/main/TwoStepColoredVicsek).

 A system of $N$ particles move in a square, periodic domain of linear size $L$.